 Designs may not be efficient from power or performance perspective

-Wouldn’t be great to have a much easier time to debug embedded systems?
+Wouldn’t be great to have a much easier time debugging embedded systems?

-Microcontrollers offer a small footprint system with high level of integration (memories, peripherals etc), but sometimes the internal peripherals or the processing capacity are not adequate to tackle with more demanding applications.
-FPGA on the other side are more flexible and capable but usually they are not the best for control flows and require more knowledge for development.
-Edge processing sometimes require a higher processing capacity at a lower power rate.
+Microcontrollers offer a small footprint system with a high level of integration (memories, peripherals etc), but sometimes the internal peripherals or the processing capabilities are not adequate to tackle more demanding applications.
+FPGA on the other side is more flexible and capable but they are not the best option for control flows and require expertise for development.
+In addition edge processing sometimes requires a higher processing capacity at a lower power rate.